Author Guideliness

 6. Introduction

-The introduction contains a brief description of the study that consists of a clear research background, research problem, and a brief review of relevant literature from previous research to show the limitations of previous research, the expected goals, and the novelty of the research.
+The introduction contains a brief description of the study, including a clear research background, a research problem, and a brief review of relevant literature from previous research to highlight its limitations, the expected goals, and the novelty of the research.

 7. Literature Review

-It contains a review of the previous research and theoretical studies related to the topics of the paper, that are employed to build the research framework.
+It contains a review of previous research and theoretical studies related to the paper's topics, which are used to build the research framework.

 8. Research Methods

-It contains the research design, population, sample, techniques of data collection, and analysis method.
+It contains the research design, population, sample, data collection techniques, and analysis method.

 9. Result and Discussion